 High-demand suburbs for context.
 Same methodology as the yield ranking above.

-These suburbs yield less on long-term rental because buyers are paying for the address rather than the rent roll.
+These suburbs yield less on long-term lease because buyers are paying for the address rather than the rent roll.
 The thesis is total return: a 4% gross yield plus 5-7% annual capital growth still beats an 8% gross yield with flat prices, if the growth holds.
 The short-term rental yield reshapes the picture for a few of these areas, especially the beachfront and waterfront suburbs where nightly rates can exceed $400-$600 and occupancy holds even in the summer shoulder season.
 For the inland premium suburbs, however, short-term rental does not rescue the income case; tourist demand simply does not concentrate there.

 What the Ranking Doesn't Show